Cure for sore nipples in Bangalore

 nipples, medically termed as sore nipples are probably the most common

-nipples.
+difficulty mothers have when breastfeeding.
 It is characterized by tenderness and pain.
 It's normal to

 feel some tenderness at the beginning of a feed during the first few

 days of breastfeeding.
 But severe or lasting pain is not normal.
 Nipple

 soreness is almost always a short-term problem, and can usually be